GameStop Logo

 GameStop Logo 1999

 The logo is designed in playful colors – attractive, alluring, and bright.
-Among them: are green, red, yellow, and blue.
+Among them are green, red, yellow, and blue.
 They are used in succession.
-And to make the glyphs stand out better against a light background, the designers circled them with a black line, keeping a small indent between the edge and the middle.
+To make the glyphs stand out better against a light background, the designers circled them with a black line, keeping a small indent between the edge and the middle.
 The result is another frame – white.
 All characters are lowercase, and “p” is formed from two circular arrows.
 This style fits well with the theme of the game.

 2000 – 2012